Opticsponge/bot-detector/README.md

 Bot Detector is a simple npm plugin that fetches the list of bot user-agents from http://www.user-agents.org/allagents.xml .
 It will return true if the string is a bot or false if it is not.

 On require, it loads the XML from a local file.
+On require, it will also spit out a debug message listing the number of bots loaded.
+If there are no bots loaded from the botlist, it will throw a warning message.

 ## Usage